thaibm92/Tweaked-iOS-Apps/README.md

 - Filter out recommended posts from your feed.
 - Filter out livestreams from your feed.
 - Filter out NFSW posts from your feed.
+- Filter out awards on posts and comments from your feed.
+- Auto collapse AutoMod comments.

   </details>